island-is/island.is/libs/application/templates/reference-template/README.md

 ## Folder structure

+|-- assets - optional folder for assets like images, icons, etc.
 |-- components - optional folder for React components that are used by custom components.
 |-- dataProviders - folder for data providers.
 |-- fields - optional folder for custom components if the application needs any.
 |-- forms - folder for forms.
+|-- graphql - optional folder for graphql queries and mutations.
 |-- lib - folder for data schema, messages, and the main template file.
+| |-- messages - optional folder for messages if there is a need to have the messages more organized.
 |-- shared - optional folder for code that might be needed in the template-api-modules or other places outside the template.
 |-- utils - folder for utility functions, constants, enums and types.